pandas-dev/pandas/doc/source/contributing_docstring.rst

 The way to present examples is as follows:

-1. Import required libraries
+1. Import required libraries (except `numpy` and `pandas`)

 2. Create the data required for the example

 3. Show a very basic example that gives an idea of the most common use case

-4. Add commented examples that illustrate how the parameters can be used for extended functionality
+4. Add examples with explanations that illustrate how the parameters can be used for extended functionality

 A simple example could be: